 Stephanie is proficient in fundraising, grant-writing, nonprofit board governance and management.
-She received her BSM core studies at Montreat School of Adult and Graduate Studies, has a certificate of completion from the National Development Council in Economic Development Finance, is proficient in QuickBooks and nonprofit accounting.
-Stephanie is viewed as a community thought leader, is Vice Chair of Carolina Small Business Development Fund, and Town of Old Fort Planning and Zoning Committee.
+She received her BSM core studies at Montreat School of Adult and Graduate Studies, has a certificate of completion from the National Development Council in Economic Development Finance, and is proficient in fiscal management and accounting.

 Co-founder at Nomadic Software and native to Asheville NC, Brian attended UNCA, initially as a Classics major, then later launching himself into the world of technology to start learning a new kind of language.
 As a Project Manager and Technical lead, he was able to gain significant traction and eventually lead the custom software department at one of Asheville's largest web agencies.
 Brian's insatiable desire to learn and adapt has empowered him to start a business himself and so far he's enjoying the roller coaster of entrepreneurship!
 Brian loves traveling to new places and hearing new stories, whether an ol' timey radio program or the voices in his head as he pursues creative virtual creatures across the city on his phone.